 [bctt tweet=”DevOps shifts responsibility away from specific individuals to a shared responsibility model backed by automation.” username=”cloudacademy”]

 Teams will always need engineers to explore ways to break their systems since that’s a fundamentally creative and experimental process.
 Experimenting and learning is a key component of DevOps.
 The DevOps Handbook defines it as the “Third Way”:

 “practices that create opportunities for learning, as quickly, frequently, cheaply, and as soon as possible.
 This includes creating learnings from accidents and failures, which are inevitable when we work within complex systems, as well as organizing and designing our systems of work so that we are constantly experimenting and learning, continually making our systems safer.”

 Chaos engineering is an example of constant experimentation and learning from real-world operations to make systems safer.
 DevOps is orientating software testing in a way that facilitates this.
 There’s something powerful there.
 Testing isn’t an activity confined to a specific team, feature, or part of an application.
 It goes wherever the deployment pipeline goes, be it infosec compliance, functional testing, or fault injection.
-It’s the test’s job to ensure that the deployment pipeline keeps moving and is regression-free — just make sure you can write the code and tests to keep up.
+It’s the test’s job to ensure that the deployment pipeline keeps moving and is regression-free.
+No matter where you are in your DevOps journey — beginner or advanced, just make sure you can write the code and tests to keep up.